How to Monitor with Prometheus

 - Click Import.

-The dashboard includes these panels:
+The dashboard includes these panels, grouped into collapsible rows:

 | Panel | What it shows |